 Gestalt therapy is difficult to define.
-To truly understand the process, it must be experienced.
-Gestalt emphasizes the need for clients and therapists to have a genuine, trusting relationship before collaborative progress can be made.
+To truly understand the process, it must be experienced in the present moment.
+Underlying the process is developing a genuine, trusting relationship between therapist and client before collaborative progress can be made.
 Once the relationship is established, Gestalt techniques can be brought into the therapeutic process.

 Thomas, 26 years old, is feeling some anger towards his father who passed away 3 years ago.
 This anger is interfering with his life and relationships.
 After developing a relationship with his therapist, his Gestalt therapist requested that he imagine his father, literally, sitting in the empty chair and talking with him in the present tense.
 Thomas then talks directly with his father as if he is in the room, “Dad, I’m very angry at you because you leave me every Monday morning and don’t come home until late Friday night.
 And when you are at home you tell me to go away because you are too tired to deal with me.”